XianyunSun/VRA/README.md

 ## Usage

 ### Get data
-To download the dataset of this work, please refer to the [DFGC-2022 project](https://github.com/NiCE-X/DFGC-2022) and apply with an application form.
+To download the dataset of this work, please refer to the [DFGC-2022 project](https://github.com/NiCE-X/DFGC-2022) and apply with an application form.The downloaded dataset is assumed to be saved in the `data` folder.

 The labels used in this paper can be found in the `metadata` folder.
-The downloaded dataset is assumed to be saved in the `data` folder.
+The `C*-mos` files provide the ground truth realism score of each video, while the `C*-mos-subid` files provide a method level realism score by averaging the score of all videos with the same submission id, as each submission id repersents a unique face-swap method.

 For video preprocessing, we crop the videos and keep only the facial region.
 Run `video_crop.py` to preform cropping.
 Note that the `cv2.CascadeClassifier` method is used, so you might need to download the corresponding setting file.